This page contains affiliate links. Please read our disclosure for more info.

 1) Babel at Babylonstoren

 Our absolute favourite meal was at Babel, a fine dining restaurant at Babylonstoren, one of the oldest farms in the area.
-It’s a 20-minute drive from Franschhoek village (also accessible on the Wine Tram purple line), but totally worth the trip.
+It’s a 20-minute drive from Franschhoek village, but totally worth the trip.
 We recommend going for lunch and combining it with a day exploring the incredible gardens and wine tasting room as we did (more details in our Franschhoek guide coming soon).
 You should book two months in advance to be sure of a table.

 The old cowshed has been converted into a bright, modern restaurant.
 There is outside seating with views of the gardens and mountains, but we were grateful for the air conditioning on a hot March day.